 This is usually not a serious emergency.
 A lot of times the baby tooth was already wiggly to begin with.
 However, if unsure, contact our office for an evaluation and to make sure there aren’t any remaining tooth fragments left behind in the gum tissue.
-Baby teeth are not reimplanted back into its socket due to the risk of injuring the developing permanent tooth.
+Baby teeth are not re-implanted back into its socket due to the risk of injuring the developing permanent tooth.

 It is normal to see a lot of blood in your child’s mouth due to the mixing of blood and saliva together.
 You can use children’s over-the-counter pain medications to alleviate the pain.

 First, if possible, find the tooth.
 If found, handle the tooth by its crown (the top portion of the tooth) and rinse it gently with water.
-DO NOT scrape any debris or remaining tissue off the tooth.
-If possible, try to reinsert the tooth into the socket and hold the tooth in place with finger pressure or have your child bite down on a wash cloth.
-Read More
+DO NOT scrape any debris or remaining tissue of the tooth.
+If possible, try to reinsert the tooth into the socket and hold the tooth in place with finger pressure or have your child bite down on a washcloth.

-If unable to reinsert, place your child’s tooth in a cup of milk, child’s saliva or saline.
+If unable to reinsert, place your child’s tooth in a cup of milk, the child’s saliva, or saline.
 Immediately contact our office.
-If you act quickly, it can increase your child’s chances in saving the tooth.
+If you act quickly, it can increase your child’s chances of saving the tooth.
 You can use children’s over-the-counter pain medications to alleviate the pain.

 Contact our office immediately.
-Facial swelling could be related to a dental infection, also known as an abscess, a cut or facial trauma.
+Facial swelling could be related to a dental infection, also known as an abscess, a cut, or facial trauma.
 Place a cold compress in the area to help reduce the swelling.

-Place cold compress on the area and take your child to the emergency room immediately.
+Place a cold compress on the area and take your child to the emergency room immediately.